Preconfigured Depreciation Methods

 Fixed Declining (Declining Balance) Depreciation

-Depreciation methods that provide for a higher depreciation charge in the first year of an asset's life and gradually decreasing charges in subsequent years are called accelerated depreciation methods.
-This may be a more realistic reflection of an asset's actual expected benefit from the use of the asset.
-Many assets are most useful when they are new.
+Accelerated depreciation methods applies a higher depreciation charge in the first year of an asset's life, with decreasing charges in the following years.
+This may better reflect the asset's expected benefit over its useful life.
+Many assets are most useful when they're new.
 One popular accelerated method is the fixed declining method.

 For example, a business has an asset with $1,000 original cost, $100 salvage value, and five years (60 months) of useful life.
-The following table illustrates the fixed declining method of depreciation.
-Book Value at the beginning of the first year of depreciation is the Original Cost of the asset.
-At any time Book Value equals Original Cost minus Accumulated Depreciation.
+The following table shows the fixed declining method of depreciation.
+Book Value at the start of the first year is the Original Cost of the asset.
+At any time, Book Value equals Original Cost minus Accumulated Depreciation.

 Book Value = Original Cost - Accumulated Depreciation

-The asset is depreciated until the Book Value equals Salvage Value, or Scrap Value.
+The asset is depreciated until the Book Value equals the Salvage (or Scrap) Value.

 Book Value